ameeraadam/DETechAssessment-23/README.md

 As a data engineer within the company, you are required to produce a system architecture diagram (Visio, PowerPoint, draw.io) depicting the end-to-end flow of the aforementioned pipeline.
 You may use any of the cloud providers (e.g. AWS, Azure, GCP) to host the environment.
 The architecture should specifically address the requirements/concerns above.

 Do indicate any assumptions you have made regarding the architecture.
 You are required to provide a detailed explanation on the diagram.

----
-## Section 4: Charts & APIs
-Your team has decided to conduct an analysis of historical resale prices in Singapore.
-You are tasked to display a visual representation of the average monthly historical resale prices of **4 Room flats** in **Jurong East** from **Jan 2017 onwards**.
-You may disregard the flat models.

-Your team decided to use the public data from https://data.gov.sg/dataset/resale-flat-prices.
-Display a graph to show the average monthly resale prices of 4 Room flats in Jurong East using APIs from https://data.gov.sg/api/action/datastore_search?resource_id=f1765b54-a209-4718-8d38-a39237f502b3

-Note: please submit screenshots of the dashboard and include a notebook of your script

----

-## Section 5: Machine Learning
-Using the dataset from https://archive.ics.uci.edu/ml/datasets/Car+Evaluation, create a machine learning model to predict the buying price given the following parameters:

-Maintenance = High <br>
-Number of doors = 4 <br>
-Lug Boot Size = Big <br>
-Safety = High <br>
-Class Value = Good <br>